WORKSHOPS

 Led by: Betty Hilton-Nash

-Instructor: Beth Sellars (Read Beth's bio)
+Instructor: Catherine Wingate (Read Catherine's bio)

 This introductory class provides an overview of Sashiko, the Japanese stitching and mending practice, and guides beginners in gaining basic skills and knowledge to apply this practice to both functional and decorative goods.
 This class is a prerequisite to the other classes in the series.
 Participants will learn to stitch a basic Sashiko geometric pattern, making a coaster or patch by class end.